open-risk/equinox/docs/source/Asset.rst

 A special type of Asset is a **Building** (whether used for residential or commercial purposes).

+The Asset model includes an GHG emissions field to store the aggregate GHG emissions associtated with the asset.
+This will typically be a derived field from the underlying activities.

 .. note::  To further classify assets, the EBA Loan Asset Classes are used for correspondence, but those are *financial asset classes*.

 .. automodule:: portfolio.Asset